 Once you receive your score report indicating that you have passed the exam, you may begin using the CIC® credential after your name and in your title immediately, but it takes approximately 4-6 weeks to receive your official certificate from the CBIC Executive Office.

 It takes approximately 4-6 weeks to process and mail certificates.

-For CBT and SARE receipts contact the CBIC Executive Office at 414.918.9796 or email firstname.lastname@example.org.
+For the initial certification examination, the recertification examination, and merchandise receipts, contact the CBIC Executive Office at (414) 918-9796 or email email@example.com.

-To get a replacement certificate printed and mailed to you, please contact us at email@example.com.
+To get a replacement certificate printed and mailed to you, please contact the CBIC office at firstname.lastname@example.org.

 If you need a new certificate due to damage during delivery or a misspelling, CBIC will be happy to send you a replacement.

-No, you will also need to inform CBIC of any change of address or contact information.
-You can do so by going to the My Certification tab at www.cbic.org and logging in to My Profile.
-If you need assistance with logging in, please contact firstname.lastname@example.org.
+CBIC is a separate organization.
+Therefore, candidates need to inform CBIC of any change of address or contact information in addition to informing all other organizations.
+To do so, please visit the My Certification tab at www.cbic.org and log in to My Profile.
+If you need assistance with the login process, please contact firstname.lastname@example.org.

 In 2017, 67.5% of candidates who took the initial certification examination passed the exam.
 In 2017, 84.5% of those who took the recertification examination passed the exam.